HBO Max vs. HBO Now vs. HBO Go: What's the difference, how do you upgrade?

 If you're a fan of Game of Thrones -- or Westworld, Last Week Tonight with John Oliver, True Detective, Silicon Valley, The Sopranos, The Wire or Veep -- you've previously had two major ways to (legally) stream episodes.
 Unfortunately they have confusingly similar names: HBO Go and HBO Now.
-Now a new HBO app enters the fray -- HBO Max -- but the other two aren't going away.
-With three different HBO apps, the situation is even more confusing for subscribers than before.
+Now a new HBO app is available -- HBO Max -- but the other two aren't going away for millions of subscribers.
+Meanwhile millions more saw their HBO Now apps disappear to be replaced by HBO Max.
+With three different HBO apps for different users and devices, the situation is even more confusing than before.

 First off, HBO Max is a separate service from the HBO you know already, although it costs the same at $14.99 per month.
 Max is HBO parent company AT&T's answer to Netflix, Disney Plus and other combatants in the current streaming wars.
 AT&T has billed HBO Max as a sort of supercharged version of HBO, giving you everything that service offers as well as lots of other shows and movies you can't watch on HBO: Friends, The Big Bang Theory and Rick and Morty, originals like the Anna Kendrick-starring Love Life and tons of Warner Bros. movies as well as new, exclusive films, including Zack Snyder's director's cut of Justice League coming in 2021.